K0Rhq/un/README.md

 ## Overview

-What you've just created is custom documenation and a custom UI component playground, and you created all the components for the layout yourself.
+What you've just created is custom documentation and a custom UI component playground, and you created all the components for the layout yourself.
 You can now customize this however you want, integrating your design system.